Mary Philipse: The Washington legend

-George Washington was a Colonel in service to the British Army during the French and Indian War, serving from 1753 to 1758.
+George Washington was a colonel in service to the British Army during the French and Indian War, serving from 1753 to 1758.

-He was acquainted with Joseph Chew (b.
-1725), a Colonial merchant and port surveyor in New London, Connecticut, through Chew's brother Colby, who served in Washington's Virginia Regiment.
+He was acquainted with Joseph Chew (born 1725), a colonial merchant and port surveyor in New London, Connecticut, through Chew's brother Colby, who served in Washington's Virginia Regiment.
 Chew was a friend of the Robinson and Philipse families.
-In early 1756 Washington had shared company with then retired Captain Beverley Robinson and his wife Susanna, Mary's elder sister.
+In early 1756 Washington had shared company with then-retired Captain Beverley Robinson and his wife Susanna, Mary's elder sister.
 Mary, known as "Polly", had caught Washington's eye.
 In 1756-1757 Chew wrote several letters to him, which survive and begat the legend of a doomed Washington/Mary Philipse love.
 Washington's letters to Chew – or Polly – have never surfaced.

 Chew often stayed at the Philipse Manor house, the family seat on the Hudson in today's Yonkers, during his trips to Boston, and visited with Mary at the Robinson home on the Hudson in the Philipse Patent.
 Among his letters were the following passages: